-Change in Control Severance Pay Plan for Senior Executives
+Change in Control Severance Pay Plans

-Under the Severance Plan, in the event that the employment of any of the named executive officers is terminated by us other than for "cause" (as defined in the Severance Plan) or due to the executive's death or "total disability" (as defined in the Severance Plan) or by the executive for "good reason" (as defined in the Severance Plan), in each case upon or within 24 months following a change in control, the named executive officer will be entitled to the following: (i) a lump sum payment equal to three times the sum of (A) the higher of the executive's annual base salary as of the date of termination or the date of the change in control and (B) the average annual incentive bonus award to the executive in respect of the immediately preceding three fiscal years, (ii) a pro-rated portion of the executive's target annual incentive bonus for the year of termination, payable in a lump sum, (iii) outplacement services pursuant to our Company's outplacement services plan for a period of 12 months following termination and (iv) a lump sum payment equal to the product of (A) the total amount of COBRA continuation monthly premium rate that would have otherwise been payable by the executive for COBRA continuation for the executive and his eligible dependents and (B) 36.
-The Severance Plan does not provide for an excise tax gross-up payment to any eligible participant.
-Instead, if any payment by our Company would subject an executive to the excise tax under Section 4999 of the Internal Revenue Code of 1986, as amended, such payments shall be reduced or the full amount of such payments shall be made, whichever leaves the executive in the best net after-tax position.
+Under the Severance Plans, in the event that the employment of any of the named executive officers is terminated by us other than for "cause" (as defined in the Severance Plans) or due to the executive's death or "total disability" (as defined in the Severance Plans) or by the executive for "good reason" (as defined in the Severance Plans), in each case upon or within 24 months following a change in control, the named executive officer will be entitled to the following: (i) a lump sum payment equal to three times the sum of (A) the higher of the executive's annual base salary as of the date of termination or the date of the change in control and (B) the average annual incentive bonus award to the executive in respect of the immediately preceding three fiscal years, (ii) a pro-rated portion of the executive's target annual incentive bonus for the year of termination, payable in a lump sum, (iii) outplacement services pursuant to our Company's outplacement services plan for a period of 12 months following termination and (iv) a lump sum payment equal to the total amount of COBRA continuation monthly premium rate that would have otherwise been payable by the executive for COBRA continuation for medical, vision and dental coverage for the executive and his eligible dependents and (B) 36.
+The Severance Plans do not provide for an excise tax gross-up payment to any eligible participant.
+Instead, if any payment by our Company would subject an executive to the executive in the best net after-tax position.
+Receipt of the payments shall be reduced or the full amount of such payments shall be made, whichever leaves the executive in the best net after-tax position.
 Receipt of the payments and benefits set forth above is subject to the execution and effectiveness of a general release of claims in favor of our Company and its affiliates.